Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Photo 9: Staring faces within the central sculpture

-An additional symbolic element of the 'bullet-hole' sculptural element is its height of 14m.
-This number '14' is meant to be a reference to the 14km that exists between the site here at Kadinjača and the town of Užice in the valley below... a distance that was traversed by the Worker's Battalion in the winter of 1941 order to protect the town from the advancing German Army.
+An additional symbolic element of the 'bullet-hole' sculptural monolith is its height of 14m.
+This number '14' is meant to be a reference to the 14km that exists between the battle site here at Kadinjača and the town of Užice in the valley below... a distance that was traversed by the Worker's Battalion in the winter of 1941, who subsequently gave their lives in order to protect the Tito and the rest of the Partisan Army from being captured and defeated the advancing German Army.
+This monolith's connection to Užice is further emphasized with its circular opening pointing down the valley exactly in the direction of the town.

 Status and Condition: